domnantas/gilded-rose/README.md

 With the unit tests complete, it is time to refactor the code.
 First, I have added comments on each state modification to understand what each code branch does.
 I have confirmed this by adding `console.log` next to each comment and seeing which tests have triggered it.

 The glaring issue with the code is that the logic is deeply nested and difficult to understand.
 Additionally, it relies on modifying the `quality` multiple times to reach the desired value.
 I have simplified the `if` conditions so it is easier follow the code.

+---

+Next, `updateQuality` name violates single responsibility principle, because it is not only updates the quality, but also decrements the `sellIn` value.
+I have renamed it to `advanceDay` to better describe its purpose.
+I have also extracted each item quality update to separate methods.
+During this I have discovered an edge case – when Aged Brie had a `quality` of 49 and `sellIn` of 0 or lower, its quality would increase to 51.
+I have added a unit test for this case and fixed it.